 Local products of Pelion

-Many succulent local products can be found in Pelion, including virgin olive oil, local house wine, vinegar, golden thyme honey, fruit liqueurs, an incredible variety of herbs and teas and many sweets and jams.
+If you're a foodie, you won't be disappointed by the local products found in Pelion.
+From virgin olive oil to wines, vinegar, honey, fruit liqueurs, pasta, an incredible variety of herbs and teas, and many sweets and jams, there's something for everyone to feast on.

-The most famous fruit of Pelion is fyriki, a type of small apple that is largely cultivated in the villages of Pelion and that makes a nice spoon sweet.
+One of the most famous fruits of Pelion is the "firiki," a type of small apple that is largely cultivated in the villages of Pelion and used to make a nice spoon sweet.

 parallax background